Larysmith/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-git clone for cloning, git pull for pulling, git add . for adding files
+git clone for cloning
+git pull for pulling
+git add . for adding files